-2.3.1.
-ERA5 snow depth
+2.3.1 ERA5 snow depth

-The main use of ERA5 snow depth in the TOA flux retrieval is to derive (areal) snow cover, and determine the scene type and corresponding shortwave narrowband-to-broadband regression coefficients (Table 4), shortwave ADM and albedo model (Table 15), and twilight model coefficients (Table 3), which all have dedicated fresh snow scene types.
+The main use of ERA5 snow depth in the TOA flux retrieval is to derive (areal) snow cover, and determine the scene type and corresponding shortwave narrowband-to-broadband regression coefficients (Table 2-4), shortwave ADM and albedo model (Table 10-2), and twilight model coefficients (Table 2-3), which all have dedicated fresh snow scene types.

 In contrast to directly observed snow cover, the reanalysis data record from ERA5 (Hersbach et al., 2020) provides snow depth with a complete spatial and temporal coverage over the entire CDRs temporal range.
-Snow depth is converted over using the depth-cover relation used by the ECMWF Integrated Forecasting System (Dutra et al., 2010).

-Figure 8 shows an example of ERA5 snow depth (cm) taken from a single "GAC orbit file" for NOAA-15 on 1/7/2011 roughly between 20h-22h UTC.
+Figure 2-8 shows an example of ERA5 snow depth (cm) taken from a single "GAC orbit file" for NOAA-15 on 1/7/2011 roughly between 20h-22h UTC.
 An extracted area zooms in on the Antarctic Peninsula for better detail.